matrunchyk/vue-oop/README.md

 // Import the library itself
 import VueOOP from 'vue-oop';

-// Import your schema.graphql file (optional, used for smart resolution of Input Types properties) import schema from 'raw-loader!@/../schema.graphql';
+// Import your schema.graphql file (OPTIONAL, used for smart resolution of Input Types properties) import schema from 'raw-loader!@/../schema.graphql';

 // Install the plugin